Dieu2002/learnwp/wp-content/plugins/wonderplugin-slider-lite/readme.txt

 Please check the recently asked questions at [https://www.wonderplugin.com/blog/?ref=lite](https://www.wonderplugin.com/blog/?ref=lite)

-= What's the difference between the Commercial Version, Free Version and Lite Version =
+= What's the difference between the Commercial Version, Free Trial Version and Lite Version =

-The Commercial Version is full functional, includes all of the skins and has no watermark.
+The Commercial Version is fully functional, includes all of the skins and has no watermark.

-The Free Version is full functional and includes all of the skins.
-The Free Version will add a watermark on the slider that links to the product home page.
+The Free Trial Version is fully functional and includes all of the skins.
+The Free Trial Version has a 30-day limit, and will add a watermark on the slider that links to the product home page.

 The Lite Version only includes a limited number of skins.
 The Lite Version has no watermark.

 The plugin hosted on WordPress Plugin Directory is the Lite Version.

-You can download the Free Version at the product [homepage https://www.wonderplugin.com/wordpress-slider/?ref=lite](homepage https://www.wonderplugin.com/wordpress-slider/?ref=lite).
+You can download the Free Trial Version at the product [homepage https://www.wonderplugin.com/wordpress-slider/?ref=lite](homepage https://www.wonderplugin.com/wordpress-slider/?ref=lite).

 You can upgrade to the Commercial Version at [https://www.wonderplugin.com/order/?product=slider&ref=lite](https://www.wonderplugin.com/order/?product=slider&ref=lite).